andresebr/kumodd/README.md

 - Files can be filtered by category, such as doc, image, or video.
 - Extensive Google Drive metadata of each file is preserved as a corresponding YAML file.
-- Metadata colummns of exported CSV may be selected in the configuration file.
+- Metadata columns of exported CSV may be selected in the configuration file.
 - Last Modified file system time stamp is preserved and verified.
 - MD5 digest is preserved and verified.
 - File size is preserved and verified.